Super Bowl prop betting strategy

 Too many bettors make the mistake of getting tunnel vision and load up on player props for the side that they like.
 Instead, think about the “Game State”.
 If you are right and the team that you like plays really well and wins comfortably, they may not be throwing the football in the second half.
 That wide receiver may just be out there running cardio or blocking for the run game.
 We’ve certainly seen the team with the lead get very conservative in the second half of the most important game of the season.

 That’s not to say that you don’t want some potential correlation in your props and game expectations.
 If you are really convinced it will be either a high-scoring or a low-scoring game, your prop portfolio may want to reflect that.
-You just don’t want a large percentage of your bankroll tied to one particular outcome.
+You just don’t want a really high risk of ruin by having the wrong handicap.

 The beauty of a large prop catalog is to be able to diversify your wagers, giving you the chance to win as many as possible based on the Game State that you expect to see.